KMK-ONLINE/workstation/README.md

     [ ] Workstation machine locking automatically
-    [ ] Check Garuda's setup Ubuntu setup script, should use workstation
+    [ ] Check Garuda's setup Ubuntu setup script, should use workstation [ ] configure /etc/ansible/ansible.cfg
+        change the default callback, you can only have one 'stdout' type  enabled at a time. stdout_callback = debug

 # Mac OS

 ## Requirements
   If you remote provisioning macs with mac, be sure to use ansible with python 3.
 We have geerlingguy.homebrew role, so it should brew/cask/etc installation in macs.

       ansible-galaxy install -r requirements.yml

 ## Provision from another machine